-If service calls that can move the invoking task to the blocked state and service calls where the invoking task is implicitly specified are invoked from non-task contexts, an E_CTX error is returned.
+The service calls that can move the invoking task to the blocked state and the service calls where the invoking task are implicitly specified may not be invoked from non-task contexts.
+If such service calls are invoked, an E_CTX error is returned.
 Using the parameter TSK_SELF (= 0), which designates the invoking task as a parameter of the service call, is also prohibited from non-task contexts.
 If TSK_SELF is used from non-task contexts, an E_ID error is returned.

-As mentioned in Section 3.5.3, dispatching does not occur during execution of a CPU exception handler, because the precedence of the CPU exception handler is higher than the precedence of the dispatcher.
-Therefore, in implementations where the CPU exception handler executes within task contexts, the behavior at invocation of service calls that may move the task to the blocked state is undefined.
-However, if an error should be reported under these conditions, an E_CTX error is returned.
+As mentioned in Section 3.5.3, dispatching does not occur during a CPU exception handler execution, because the precedence of the CPU exception handler is higher than the precedence of the dispatcher.
+Therefore, in implementations where the CPU exception handler executes within task contexts, the behavior of service calls that may move the task to the blocked state is undefined in this specification.
+If an error should be reported under these conditions, an E_CTX error is returned.

 The terms "task contexts" and "non-task contexts" are now used instead of "task portions" and "task-independent portions."
 The term "transitional state" has been removed because the context in which the kernel is executed is not specified.
-In the μITRON4.0

-Specification, the concept of quasi-task portions is undefined and included in task contexts, because the processor mode is not specified.
+In the μ ITRON4.0 Specification, the concept of quasi-task portions is undefined and is included in task contexts, because the processor mode is not specified.